padraignix/padraignix.github.io/_posts/2023-3-7-xanadu-qhack2023.md

 <a href="/assets/quantum-computing/qhack2023/400-decomp.png" data-lightbox="image13"><img src="{{ '/assets/quantum-computing/qhack2023/400-decomp.png' | relative_url }}"></a>
 </p>

 While I could have gone through the same manual break down of the RXX, RYY, RZZ gates, I had previous experience with Qiskit's transpile.
-Setting the gate that I was interested in (rx, ry, rz, cx), transpile was able to breakdown the original circuit to one we were interested in.
+Setting the gate that I was interested in (rx, ry, rz, cx), transpile was able to breakdown the original circuit to one we were restricted to using.

 <p>
 <a href="/assets/quantum-computing/qhack2023/400-transpile.png" data-lightbox="image14"><img src="{{ '/assets/quantum-computing/qhack2023/400-transpile.png' | relative_url }}"></a>